pdf-icon

 retry_interval: 300

 Click SwitchC6 to view the complete example configuration.
-The first build may take a while, depending on the performance of the Home Assistant host and network quality.
+The first build may take some time, depending on the performance and network quality of the Home Assistant host.

 On This Page